-MCJH will also have a supervisor responsible for programming coordination, addressing evidence-based services and data collection.
+MCJH will also have a supervisor and the division manager responsible for programming coordination, addressing evidence-based services and data collection.
 MCJH will continue to ensure its program and services are either evidence-based, evidence informed, or based on promising practices.
 MCJH plans to identify new programs that are trauma-informed and culturally responsive.